 Note: under Singapore law, consent is not deemed to be given if the woman is so intoxicated that she is unable to understand the nature and the consequence of what she is consenting to.

 Can a man be a victim of rape?

 Under the Penal Code, a man cannot be a victim of rape as rape is narrowly defined under S375 of the Penal Code as the penile penetration of a vagina.
-In other words, a man cannot be a victim of rape as rape is narrowly defined under S375 of the Penal Code.
 However, the offender would be found guilty under S376 of the Penal Code – Sexual Assault by Penetration instead.